Tpichardo/post-install-config/README.md

 1. Navigate to <b>Admin Panel -> Agents</b> [tab]. <i>Note:</i> There will already be a default agent that was created when we set up osTicket.
 2. Select <b>Add New Agent</b>.
-3. Fill out the <b>Add New Agent</b> form (name + email).
+3. Fill out the <b>Add New Agent</b> form (Name + Email).
 Feel free to add a fake email address since you will not need to have access to this email.
 4. Select <b>Set Password</b>,
    - <b>Uncheck</b> the checkbox for <b>Send the agent a password reset email</b>, since the email we used is fake.
    - Create a password.